Immunovia has developed since 2016 a clinical prospective study program in the three main risk groups for pancreatic cancer as follows:

 These three large clinical studies cover today more than 10 000 subjects recruited at >30 sites in the US and Europe.

 PanFAM-1 is a multicenter prospective study for early detection of pancreatic cancer in individuals presenting hereditary/familial risk factors that has been designed in close collaboration with global Key Opinion Leaders in familial/hereditary pancreatic cancer.

-The main goals of PanFAM-1 were to diagnose pancreatic cancer early and to provide clinical performance data for IMMray™ PanCan-d from a prospective cohort of high-risk asymptomatic individuals compared with currently used surveillance methods i.e. imaging technologies.
+The main goal of the study is to provide actionable information to the clinicians regarding diagnosis of pancreatic cancer.
+Furthermore, the study will deliver clinical performance data for IMMray™ PanCan-d from a cohort of highrisk asymptomatic individuals compared with currently used surveillance methods i.e. imaging technologies.